Bob-Playground/WWDC-Stuff/2016/406_optimizing_app_startup_time/Transcript-Edited.md

 So how does one dylib call into another dylib if you can't change the instructions of how it calls?

-Well, we call back our old friend, and we add a lot of old indirection.
+Well, we call back our old friend, and we add a lot of old **indirection**.

 So our **code-gen**, is called **dynamic PIC**.
 It's **positioned independent code**, meaning the code can be loaded into the address and is dynamic, meaning things are, addressed indirectly.

-What that means is to call for one thing to another, the co-gen actually creates a pointer in the `__DATA` segment and that pointer points to what you want to call.
+What that means is to call for one thing to another, the **code-gen** actually creates a pointer in the `__DATA` segment and that pointer points to what you want to call.
 The code loads that pointer and jumps to the pointer.
 So all dyld is doing is fixing up pointers and data.

 ##### Rebasing & Binding